cds-snc/digital-canada-ca/content/en/blog/posts/how-a-new-directive-makes-it-easier-to-procure-software-in-the-gc.md

 ## Disclaimer on contracting

 Now may be a good time to remind readers that just because you can enter into a sole source contract, it doesn’t mean that you automatically should.
 In government contracting, competition is still the norm.
 Remember your public service value of _[Stewardship](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=25049)_ and work with your procurement teams to see what’s out there.
-You may be pleasantly surprised at your options.“
+You may be pleasantly surprised at your options."

 ## A little help from our friends